verybadsoldier/Jellyfin.Plugin.DateAddedAdvanced/README.md

 <img alt="Logo Banner" src="https://raw.githubusercontent.com/jellyfin/jellyfin-ux/master/branding/SVG/banner-logo-solid.svg?sanitize=true"/>
 </p>

-# Usage
+# What is it?
 The function of the plugin is twofold:
-* Primarly, when activating the plugin, the behavior of how Jellyfin handles DateAdded will be changed as described below.
+* Primarily, when activating the plugin, the behavior of how Jellyfin handles DateAdded will be changed as described below.
 There is no additional configuration needed.
 * Secondly, the plugin brings a NFO writer which can be enabled manually per library.
 To do this, in library settings, you will find a new entry called `NFO DateAdded Creator` in category `Metadata savers`.

 In the plugin settings, there are various config parameters available.